wanelo/pause/README.md

 MyAction.enable
 ```

-This is persisted to Redis, so state is not process-bound.
+This is persisted to Redis, so state is not process-bound, but shared across all ruby run-times using this
+action (assuming Redis store configuration is the same).

-When disabled, Pause does *not* check state in any of its methods.
-This is because adding extra Redis calls can
+When disabled, Pause does *not* check state in any of its methods, so calls to increment! or ok? still work
-be expensive in loops.
-You should check whether your action is enabled or disabled if it important.
+exactly as before.
+This is because adding extra Redis calls can be expensive in loops.
+You should check
+whether your action is enabled or disabled if it important to support enabling and disabling of rate limiting in
+your context.

 ```ruby
 while true